moxz/tvheadend.bundle/README.md

+Please use this fork https://github.com/realriot/tvheadend-ng.bundle it supports transcoding and works with the latest git of tvheadend.

 HTS-TVHeadend channel for Plex Media Server

 This Channel takes the http streams from TVheadend and displays them in your PHT/PMC client.